uce/materialize/doc/developer/design/20200708_sql_high_level_representation.md

 ![Lateral join](qgm/lateral-join.svg)

 We will see later how we could decorrelate a query like that via transformations of the query model.

+#### `NATURAL` joins

+`NATURAL` joins don't have an explicit representation in QGM since, like `LATERAL`, it is a name resolution concept that doesn't make sense anymore after it.

 ### Name resolution